 … because the pat on the head was not a reward for him.
 He actually hates it when you pat him on the head! (some dogs really do, if this is your case, rubbing below the chin is better).

-So, you did give (positive) him something - the pat on the head - BUT there is a behavior that happens less often (punishment).
+So, you did give (positive) something - the pat on the head - BUT there is a behavior that happens less often (punishment).

 You just used positive punishment!